MJORR/dmg-anchor-link/README.md

 - The anchor is prepended with the words `Read More: `.
 - Editors can make simple style changes.

+If an anchor link is added to a page or post, a warning is displayed in the block editor if the link no longer exists.
+For example if an anchor link is generated for a specific post, and that post is later deleted.

 ## WP-CLI Command: `dmg-read-more-search`

 Challenge: The command will execute a WP_Query search for Posts within the date range looking for posts containing the DMG Anchor Link block.
 Performance is key, this WP-CLI command will be tested against a database that has tens of millions of records in the wp_posts table.